SPIX'S NIGHT MONKEY

 Appearance

 Spix’s night monkeys have a gray pelage over most of their body, changing to a light tan on their bellies and dark gray on their tails and hands.
 Their faces are white, and framed by three vertical black stripes extending towards the crown of their head.
 Their eyes, as with many nocturnal animals, are very proportionately large, and their fingers are very long.
-Males and females are not sexually dimorphic, that is the look alike.
+Males and females are not sexually dimorphic, that is they look alike.

 Diet